AzureAD/microsoft-authentication-library-for-dotnet/MauiStatus.md

     - MauiAppWithBroker
     This shows how to perform authentication with broker.
 It has the common pattern of ATS+ATI.
     - Microsoft.Identity.client
-    This is the MAUI branch of the main branch.
-As of this writing, it is not up to date with the main branch.
-This is work in progress.
+    This compiles the source code of the MSAL.NET library.
+If you want to use the package, you can remove references to this project and the project from the solution and add the Nuget package.

 ## MSAL.NET
 The branch compiles using Visual Studio 2022 Preview and the release version.